Juan-Jones/blogsphere/content/blog/best-apps-to-sell-stuff.md

 [OfferUp](https://offerup.com) is a mobile marketplace app that emphasizes local buying and selling.
 It's perfect for selling larger items like furniture, appliances, and vehicles to people in your area.
 OfferUp's user-friendly interface and secure messaging system make it easy to connect with buyers and negotiate prices.
 Plus, the app's built-in reputation system helps foster trust between buyers and sellers.

-### 7. Letgo

-Letgo is another app that focuses on local buying and selling, allowing users to list items for sale within their community.
-The app's intuitive interface and image recognition technology make it easy to create listings in seconds.
-[Letgo](https://letgo.com) also offers in-app messaging and secure payments, ensuring a seamless experience for both buyers and sellers.
+- Letgo: Letgo is another app that focuses on local buying and selling, allowing users to list items for sale within their community.
+However, Letgo officially merged with OfferUp September 21st, 2020.

 ### 8. Gumtree

-[Gumtree.com](https://gumtree.com) is a classified ads platform that originated in the UK but has since expanded to other countries around the world.
-It allows users to buy and sell a wide range of items, including vehicles, real estate, jobs, and services.
+Gumtree.com is a classified ads platform that originated in the UK but has since expanded to other countries around the world.
+[Gumtree](https://www.gumtree.com) allows users to buy and sell a wide range of items, including vehicles, real estate, jobs, and services.
 Gumtree's robust search filters and location-based listings make it easy to find buyers in your area.

 ### 9. Vinted